-Switzerland concludes bilateral agreements with selected countries for the mutual recognition of certain qualifications.
-These agreements go beyond the general rules set out in Annex III of the AFMP or in the VPETO and allow for more flexible requirements regarding the recognition of qualifications.
-Holders of qualifications covered by these agreements thus benefit from simpler and faster recognition procedures.
+For countries that are already signatories of the Agreement on the Free Movement of Persons (AFMP), bilateral recognition agreements facilitate recognition beyond the general rules set out in Annex III of the AFMP.
+Holders of qualifications covered by these agreements thus benefit from even simpler and faster recognition procedures.
 Currently, such bilateral agreements exist with Germany and the Principality of Liechtenstein.

-Vocational education and training (VET) qualifications that are regulated by federal law in Switzerland and Germany can be recognised as equivalent in a simplified procedure if the following requirements are met:
+Vocational and professional qualifications regulated by federal law in Switzerland and Germany can be recognised as equivalent in a simplified procedure if the following requirements are met:

-- The VET qualifications apply to comparable professional activities.
-There are no significant differences in the occupational profiles.
+- The qualifications apply to comparable professional activities.
+There are no significant differences in the competence profiles.

-- The VET qualifications are on the same system level according to the annex to the agreement.
+- The qualifications are on the same system level according to the annex to the agreement.

-- At the time the application is made, the statutory basis for the qualification with which equivalence is to be established is in force in the country of the examining authority.
+- At the time the application is made, the statutory basis for the qualification to be recognised is in force in the country of the examining authority.

 These criteria must be met cumulatively for a German qualification to be recognised in the simplified procedure.
 Holders of qualifications covered by the agreement can apply for recognition under the standard procedure; the simplified procedure is automatically applied if the requirements are met.